Hostels for the Senior Who is Young at Heart

 |A hostel in the European countryside can be easy on the budget and relaxing.

-The declining value of the U.S. and Canadian dollars against the euro has made those older, independent travelers like me more budget-conscious.
+The constant variations in value of the U.S. and Canadian dollars against the euro has made those older, independent travelers like me more budget-conscious.
 This can mean moving from cheaper hotels and B&Bs to hostels.

 Some older travelers no doubt see hostels as exactly the wrong place to find the privacy and comfort they've worked all their lives to achieve.
 Yet with a little preparation a hostel stay can be convenient,

 affordable, and a great place to meet new people.

 I recently spent a month traveling solo through Ireland staying 26 nights at 13 different hostels in nine cities and towns.
 Along the way I learned a thing or two about how to enjoy a youthful environment.

 1) Book ahead